Charles N. Fowler House

-The Charles N. Fowler House is a historic house at 518 Salem Avenue in Elizabeth, New Jersey.
+The Charles N. Fowler House is located at 518 Salem Avenue in the city of Elizabeth in Union County, New Jersey, United States.
 Built in 1909, it is a prominent local example of Georgian Revival architecture, featuring a semi-circular projecting Doric portico topped by a metal dome (a later addition).
 It was designed by the New York firm Carrere & Hastings for Charles N. Fowler, a prominent local banker and United States Congressman.
 In 1930 Fowler sold the building to the Vail-Deane School.
 It is now home to a Dar-ul-Islam, an Islamic mosque and community center.

-The building was listed on the National Register of Historic Places in 1986.
+The historic house was listed on the National Register of Historic Places on March 13, 1986, for its significance in architecture and politics/government.